ZihanRen/ZihanRen/README.md

-# Hi there, I'm Zihan Ren.
-A recent PhD graduate from Penn State 👋

 ## About Me
+Hi there, I'm Zihan Ren, a recent PhD graduate from Penn State.
 I am in the concentrated evolution of building neural nets, productive AI workflows, and my knowledge base.
 My latest research is available at [PoreTransformer](https://github.com/ZihanRen/poretransformer)